TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/deployment.md

 setup.
 You can find Bitnami with Wordpress here: https://bitnami.com/stack/wordpress

 **AWS**: AWS (Amazon Web Services) is a widely adopted cloud platform created by Amazon.
 It offers a large number of different hosting instances for different environments and hosting needs.
 In this project we used AWS to host our Dev and Prod wordpress sites using Lightsail instances loaded with Bitnami's Wordpress Installer.
 We chose AWS because it is the world's most
 "comprehensive and broadly adopted cloud platform" and is a relatively inexpensive option for what we needed for this project.
-You can find information on AWS here: https://aws.amazon.com/
+You can find information on AWS here: https://aws.amazon.com/.
+The development site's admin control can be accessed at https://dev.moxh.au/wp-admin/ (you will need to be provided a password) and the production site can be found at https://moxh.au/wp-login.

 **Cloudflare**: Cloudflare is a web performance and security company used to provide some additional security and features to the site.
 In this project, it was used to provide a secure separation between the registrar, DNS, and AWS.
 We also used the service for caching in case the website went down temporarily.
 We used to free tier of the service and chose Cloudflare out of convenience, as we already had some